 |Course Duration:||2 years, full-time|

 |ECTS Credits:||60 credits per year|

-The Higher Diploma course is designed to provide a pre-professional qualification equivalent to a bachelor degree in psychology.
+The Psychology Conversion Course course is designed to provide a pre-professional qualification equivalent to a bachelor degree in psychology.
 The course is accredited by the Psychological Society of Ireland (PSI) and allows students proceed to postgraduate education, including higher degrees by research, and to specialize in an area of professional psychology.
 It is a two year full-time course based on lectures, tutorials, laboratory classes and research projects.

-As graduates, you have most of the academic skills you need to succeed on the Higher Diploma course.
+As graduates, you have most of the academic skills you need to succeed on the Psychology Conversion Course.
 Our main objective is to facilitate your entry into the profession of psychology and to train you in the discourse of a new academic discipline.
 We feel this transfer is best effected via active learning and discussion and to facilitate this much of your learning will take place in small groups where you are encouraged to be active and collaborative learners.

 Our aim is to train our students to be critical consumers and active producers of psychological knowledge.
 To that end all teaching in the School of Psychology TCD is research-led and delivered by active researchers in the field.
 You will be encouraged from the outset to get involved with the many research groupings in the School, whether you want to just sit in on research meetings and talks to experience the diversity of psychological research being conducted or to participate more actively as a research assistant.

 In short, we aim to provide a rigorous and comprehensive primary training which will inspire you to take the next step towards a career in or using psychology.